nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, SpleetWaise will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
-Transactions with invalid person IDs will not be loaded into the TransactionBook.<br>
+If changes to the data file make its format invalid, SpleetWaise will discard corrupted data and start as usual.
+To avoid data loss, it’s recommended to back up the file before making edits.
+Person and Transactions with invalid fields will be discarded before the application starts.<br>
 Furthermore, certain edits can cause the AddressBook or TransactionBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>